Skip to content

 import { runStateToJSON } from '@graphorin/agent';

-for await (const event of agent.stream('Refund the last order if it qualifies', {
+for await (const event of agent.stream('Summarise the status of my last order', {

 sessionId: 's1',